sumanthtatipamula/Programming/docs/MyProgress/May-logs.md

 ???
 Info "14/05/2023"

-    1. Created to site to track Progress.
+    1. Created a site to track Progress.
     2. Solved 2 problems in codeforces.
     3. Solved JS 30days challenge problem in leetcode
     4. Participated in GFG Contest and was able to solve 2 problems.